 - Promotes healthy hair growth

-- Aids in nutrient metabolism into energy
+- Aids in metabolism of nutrients into energy

 - Essential nutrient for the brain

-- Vital of nerve transmissions
+- Vital for nerve transmissions

 Conditions Related to Inositol Deficiency